-As a part of community outreach, Volunteer Services Bureau visited several organizations and provided onsite tours.
-Onsite tours are provided to motivate youth to refrain from inappropriate behavior and to educate the public on Court programs and operations.
-Additionally, Volunteer Services Bureau continued partnerships with Rhodes College, Southwest Tennessee Community College and University of Memphis to provide students with internship opportunities in juvenile justice.
+As a part of community outreach, during 2019 Volunteer Services Bureau visited several schools and organizations as well as provided onsite tours.
+Site visits and onsite tours are provided to motivate youth to refrain from inappropriate behavior and to educate the public on Court programs and operations.

+Volunteer Services Bureau continued partnerships with Rhodes College, City of Memphis MPLOY and Shelby County Commissioner Summer Youth Program to provide students with internship opportunities in juvenile justice.